MapColonies/developer-portal/docs/getting-started/3d/3d_terrain_min_max_height_extraction.md

   ]
 ]);

-// Takes a set of features, calculates the bbox of all input features, and returns a bounding box. const bbox = turf.bbox(polygon); // bbox extent in minX, minY, maxX, maxY order const cellSideMeter = 1.0; // distance between points, in units const options = {
+// Takes a set of features, calculates the bbox of all input features
+// and returns a bounding box
+const bbox = turf.bbox(polygon); // bbox extent in minX, minY, maxX, maxY order const cellSide = 1.0; // distance between points (in units) const options = {
-  units: 'meters', // used in calculating cellSide, can be degrees, radians, miles, or kilometers (default)
+  units: 'meters', // used in calculating cellSide, can be: degrees, radians, miles, or kilometers (default)
   mask: polygon // if passed a Polygon or MultiPolygon, the grid Points will be created only inside it };

-// Creates a Point grid from a bounding box, FeatureCollection or Feature. const pointGrid = turf.pointGrid(bbox, cellSideMeter, options); // grid of points const pointGridCoordinates = pointGrid.features.map(f => f.geometry.coordinates);
+// Creates a Point grid from a bounding box, FeatureCollection or Feature. const pointGrid = turf.pointGrid(bbox, cellSide, options); // grid of points const pointGridCoordinates = pointGrid.features.map(f => f.geometry.coordinates);

-console.log(pointGridCoordinates); // 2359 points inside the polygon
+console.log(pointGridCoordinates); // 2,359 points inside the polygon

 pointGridCoordinates.forEach(p => {
   viewer.entities.add({